abbr/Unippear/README.md

    "footerContainer": "#root"
 });
 ```
 The value of *headerContainer* and *footerContainer* follows jQuery [selector](http://api.jquery.com/category/selectors/) syntax.
-If multiple elements match, the first element is chosen.
+If multiple elements match the selector, the first element is chosen.

 Other options allowed is implementation specific.
 For example, if in your implementation, header contains an optional search box and it's up to a client site to decide whether or not to show the searchBox, then you can support an option called *showSearchBox*.
 A client site that wants to hide search box can call *unippear* this way:
 ```